kimsoomnin/PyCHAM/README.md

 Integration testing can be completed using the '.travis.yml' and 'PyCHAM_CI_test.py' files at the [Travis CI website](https://travis-ci.org).

-Example run output is saved in the GMD_paper/Results folder.
-To reproduce this see the notes in the plotting scripts of the GMD_paper/Results folder.
+Example run output is saved in the PyCHAM/output/Example_Run folder.
+To reproduce this, select from PyCHAM/inputs Example_Run for the chemical scheme, Example_Run_xml for the xml file and Example_Run_inputs for the model variables.
 Note that the example output may vary between releases so check correspondence.

 ## Inputs